[−][src]Struct lexpr::datum::Ref

 A reference to a value and corresponding location information.

-; it can not only refer a top-level, owned Datum
+A Ref is the generalized version of &Datum; it can not only refer a top-level, owned Datum

 value, but also to values recursively contained therein.